ianmurrays/rails_api_base/README.md

 ## How does authentication work?

 The user model `has_many` authentication tokens that have (or don't have) expiration dates.
-Each time a client want an authentication token, they have to POST to /v1/authenticate:
+Each time a client wants an authentication token, they have to POST to /v1/authenticate:

     $ curl -X POST -d '{"email": "email@example.org", "password": "123"}' -H "Content-Type: application/json" http://localhost:3000/v1/authenticate